MicrosoftDocs/docsplayground/docsplayground/index.md

         ![hero image](images/header-typography.svg)
     :::column-end:::
     :::column:::
-        ### Global scale NoSQL databases, **zero code changes**.
+        ### Global scale Redis, MongoDB, and SQL databases
-        Let Azure DocumentDB host your MongoDB database in the cloud and enjoy a 99.99% SLA on consistency, latency, throughput, and availability, all without changing a single line of code.
+        Cache with Redis, host your MongoDB database with a 99.99% SLA on consistency, latency, throughput, and availability without changing a line of code, and store your relational data using the world class SQL Server.
     :::column-end:::
 :::row-end:::

 :::row:::
     :::column:::
-        ### Complete **DevOps** in a single command.
+        ### Micro-services your way with Docker, Docker Compose, or Kubernetes.
-        With one command, set up continuous integration and deployment from your local or cloud hosted repository, giving you the confidence to check in early and often.
+        Azure App Services can host your Node.js applications in Docker containers or move up to the fully orchestrated Kubernetes environment
     :::column-end:::
     :::column:::
         ![hero image](images/header-typography.svg)